dhanji/dhanji.github.io/src/main/resources/pages/rethinking.markdown

 ### Technology vs. Product

 To be sure not everyone felt this way.
-Only a handful of us gathered to drink after work, and a similar number vented such frustrations.
-It was the intersection of the two groups that sat around the table that evening.
+Only a handful of us gathered to drink after work, and an even smaller number that vented such frustrations.

 Some weeks later, I read a blog post that was being circulated around the team.
 Most press we got in those days was of the adulatory, sycophantic and over-hyped variety.
 Some of it was negative, but this was usually driven by some agenda; like the [creator of Lotus Notes](http://en.wikipedia.org/wiki/Ray_Ozzie) declaring in an epic fit of irony that "Wave was [too complex](http://tech.slashdot.org/story/09/06/09/198205/ray-ozzie-calls-google-wave-anti-web)", so I learned to tune most of it out.

-This story was different however--try as I might, I can't locate it--but its essential thrust was as follows:

-The official description of Wave reads like a list of technology features, but it says nothing about the product.
-He went on to compare it to a Facebook press release, which was a succinct and clear description of what someone can get out of it (I think it was their events feature).
+This story was different however (try as I might, I can't locate it), its essential thrust was that the official description of Wave read like a laundry list of technology features, but said nothing about the product itself.
+It went on to talk about a Facebook press release, which by comparison, was a succinct and clear  of what a user could do with Facebook Events.

 This really hit home for me.
-It phrased in simple words what I had been feeling all along and I think tied together the threads of all those frustrations into a coherent problem statement.
-Others have called it a solution in search of a problem.
+It phrased in simple words what I had been feeling all along and tied together the threads of all those frustrations into a coherent problem statement.

 ### Skunkworks

 Of course we now know that the numbers were not to last.
-After the initial tsunami of tire-kickers came and went, there was a barren wreck--but it was also more than this.
-Wave really appealed to some people, it certainly appealed to me, but why that was I could not really say.
+After the initial tsunami of tire-kickers came and went, there was a barren wreck left.
+But it was also more than this: Wave really appealed to some people, it certainly appealed to me, but why that was no one could really say.
 Perhaps it was the geek in me that liked the idea of individual keystrokes flying about the earth, browser-to-browser, in fractions of a second.
 Or that there was finally a simple way to capture all kinds of media in a simple, shared record (any Pinterest fans out there?).
-Or even the potential for a really snazzy web app, a long overdue follow up to Gmail's breakthrough effort years before.
+Or even the idea of a really snazzy web app, a long overdue follow up to Gmail's breakthrough effort years before.

 Whatever it was, the project had its own momentum and that was not going to change.
 I even started a [skunkworks